nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 So how could I fix this?

 ## Next Steps
-Since this is just an experiment, there's an easy way out: abandon the overhead videos & stick to ground level.
+Since this is just an experiment there's an easy way out: abandon the overhead videos & stick to ground level.

-But that's kind of a cop-out, so I want to think through how I would solve this in the real world. we'll need to do a few things to correct our training
+But that's a cop-out, so I want to think through how I would solve this in the real world.
+I think to do so I'd need to start with more training data.

 - More training data that better matches the overhead usecase.
 Kaggle has a bunch of pothole datasets, so does Huggingface and I could cultivate my own training images, get some Kaggle has many datasets available,
 - retrain
 - reinference